 Available Wireless Networks

-The University of South Florida currently operates three wireless networks (USF-GOLD, USF, and USF-Guest) intended to serve all USF students, faculty/staff and guests.
-As of summer 2016, the University of South Florida has joined the eduroam international roaming service and will begin transmitting a fourth wireless network (eduroam) in early July 2016.
-The eduroam network is expected to replace USF-Gold in the near future and all users are encouraged to migrate to eduroam for secure access to USF's wireless network.
+The University of South Florida currently operates four wireless networks (eduroam, USF-GOLD, USF, and USF-Guest) intended to serve all USF students, faculty/staff and guests. 'eduroam' is the preferred WiFi network and all USF community members are encouraged to use it for secure access to USF's wireless network.
 Below are outlined some key differences between these networks:

 - The USF-Guest network is not encrypted and is intended for non-USF System users.
 This network requires daily registration.

 - The USF network is not encrypted and requires you to register your device every semester.

 In order to connect to the eduroam, USF, and USF-Gold networks, you will need a NetID.
 More information about your NetID can be found here.
 USF-Guest users must be able to receive SMS text messages or phone calls in order to register.

 - All operating systems that support WPA or WPA2 wireless connections can use eduroam.
 These include Windows newer than XP, Mac OS X newer than 10.4.7, Android newer than 4.0, IOS newer than 7.0, and most current flavors of Linux.